red/red/windows-x86-64-support-plan.md

 4. Start with a minimal View window and bounded teardown, then enable the full View suite, camera, Direct3D, shell, and optional FFI modules.

-Exit criterion: core, development DLL, and minimal View gates pass without hanging or restarting test executables.
+Exit criterion: complete.
+Core, development DLL, minimal View, and the full default View suite pass without hanging or restarting test executables.

 ### 7. Diagnostics, CI, And Documentation